despolov/f1-stats/README.md

   - all styles must be exported
   - componets must be exported out of the route
   - driver data should be rendered with an image
+  - mobile support should be added for the stints breakdown and all stints
 - add tests on the components and utils